noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 We're not sure why the reviewer would recommend omitting a 'procedural detail' as part of our methods.
-We feel it is important to clearly communicated our procedure for processing the large NARR data set and that we used the native grid size of 32km.
+We feel it is important to clearly communicate our procedure for processing the large NARR data set and that we used the native grid size of 32km.
 Regarding the calculation of wind vectors, we include this detail because many readers, like us initially, may not be well versed in how wind vectors components are